Complete guide to Andersen home charging points

 Andersen A2 home wallbox charger

-The Andersen A2 is on sale now, priced from £785 including installation (after deducting the government's wallbox grant).
+The Andersen A2 is on sale now, priced from £995 excluding installation fees and the government grant.
 It's comprised of a metal box with a wood panel on the front, and both the metal and wood elements of the device can be specified in a range of colours.

 Andersen P1 home floor-mounted charger